HolySheet/HolySheet/SocketProtocol.md

 `Client <--> Server`

-All requests are JSON, and have a few shared tags among all requests in the BasicPayload. **In future examples, these will be hidden unless stated otherwise**.
+All requests are JSON, and have a few shared tags among all requests in the BasicPayload, meaning this is the parent to all requests in any direction.
+If these values can't be found, the request should be ignored. **In future examples, these will be hidden unless stated otherwise**.

 ```json
 {